genesiscommunitysuccess/docs/docs/04_web/03_design-systems/05_tokens/01_colour.md

 #### neutralLayerCardContainer

-A special layer to support experiences primarily built with cards, especially in light mode, so cards can be white and the container color can be one layer darker.
+A special layer to support experiences primarily built with cards, especially in light mode, so cards can be white and the container colour can be one layer darker.

 | Token | CSS Custom Property | Preview |
 | --- | --- | --- |